-Adding New Headings in Edit View
+Adding New Headings in the Index Pane

-Although Data Entry View is, as the name implies, better suited to data entry than Edit View, you may still add index entries in Edit View and if you're only going to add a few entries, this would be preferable to switching View Modes to do your data entry.
+Although the Grid is generally better suited to data entry than the Index Pane, you may still add index entries in the Index Pane.
+If you're only going to add a few entries, this might be preferable to switching to the Grid to do your data entry and there are times when adding entries directly in the Index Pane is more efficient that doing so in the Grid.